How To Use JIRA – 2023 Complete Hands-on Guide

 - If you intend to use Jira for a small or medium-sized business.

-Jira cost – cloud vs on-premises
+Jira pricing – cloud vs on-premises

 The Jira cost level for your business also depends on whether you use a cloud or on-premise software type.
 Here’s the current price breakdown (correct as of June 2020):